The BinaryFileWrite function allows for writing binary files.

 Create the file will create a file with the specified name.

-Throw exception should be used if you expect the file to exist and don’t want to create a new one.
-This option will halt the process and log an error on the server.
+Throw exception should be used if you expect the file to exist and don't want to create a new one.
+This option will halt the Function's processing and log an error on the server.